 The JAN Webcasts are currently free for one login.
 Registrations are for a single computer, not a person.
 Any number of people may participate at that computer through the single Web link provided by the registration.
 The login URL will be emailed to the address with which you registered the day before the training event.
-However, one registration fee allows you one login, which includes the e-mail with which you register and a password given three to five business days prior to the scheduled event.

 How do JAN's remote trainings work?

 JAN's remote trainings are distributed to users over the Internet using Zoom, which is a Web conferencing system that allows you to view PowerPoint slides and an audio stream of the live presenters.
 To test your computer for compatibility, visit Zoom's test room.
 For answers to frequently asked questions related to the technology, visit Zoom.

 All registrants will receive training materials for each session, which will be sent via e-mail three to five business days prior to the scheduled event.
 These materials will be in an accessible format and may include Microsoft Word and PowerPoint as well as Adobe PDF files.
 Alternative format (large print, computer file, Braille) is provided upon request.
 Real-time captioning is available for every webcast by Alternative Communication Services (ACS).
 Captions can be activated by using the "CC" option during the webcast.